 “Frank has participated principally in the sport of Tae Kwon Do and he is fond of hiking; both activities he has engaged in with formal groups outside of school.
 These activities are similar in that they are performed by individuals who happen to be a group but not a team.
 Frank has not developed a strong tie to a team or a club such as a football or soccer team or scouts.
 He is more comfortable participating as an individual.
-I do not see this as a weakness so much as an indication that Frank’s personality is more that of an artist or craftsman who operates with great skill and accomplishment as an individual performer.”
+I see this as an indication that Frank’s personality is that of an artist or craftsman who operates with great skill and accomplishment as an individual performer.”

 Tips on Selecting and Preparing a Person to Write a Recommendation